anvaka/common-words/README.md

 Word clouds in general are considered bad for several reasons:

 * They take words out of their context.
-So `good` does not necessary mean something is good (e.g. when word `not` was dropped from visualization).
+So `good` does not necessary mean something is good (e.g. when word `not` was dropped from visualization)
 * They scale words to fit inside a picture.
-So the size of a word cannot be trusted;
+So the size of a word cannot be trusted
 * They drop some common words (like `a`, `the`, `not`, etc.)

 However, I was always fascinated by algorithms that fit words inside a given shape to